OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

    An example of using backtracking in the Traveling Salesman problem graph of Figure 6.3.1.
 The crossed-out nodes (and their descendents) are immediately rejected because they do not form a legal path through the graph.
-The numbers at the bottom show the total distance traversed along that path.
+Numbers on edges show the cost to traverse that edge.
+The first complete path found is A-B-C-D-E-A, for a cost of 16.
    Branch-and-Bounds can be used to further reject further consideration of paths that are longer than the shortest path already found.
+   For example, the path A-B-C-E has cost 18, so there is no need to consider it (or its descendents) further since we already found a path with cost 16.

 :term:`Banch-and-Bounds <branch-and-bounds algorithm>` is an extension